 The Process – FAQ’s

 You can call or email me to request an appointment and possibly explain a little bit of what you are looking for.
+Or book yourself in for a consultation here.

 Allow about 8 weeks for the ring to be made